letsencrypt/boulder/test/challsrv/README.md

 # Challenge Test Server

-The `chal-test-srv` package offers a library/command that can be used by test code to solve HTTP-01 and DNS-01 ACME challenges.
+The `chal-test-srv` package offers a library/command that can be used by test code to respond to HTTP-01 and DNS-01 ACME challenges.

 ## Install